ZEEELab/ze3-lab-docs/onboarding/README.md

   - Slack is also a great way to get in touch with people individually
 - GitHub
 - Shared Google Drives
+  - Like Slack, we have a lab specific shared drive and a neighborhood shared drive
+    - nfefne

 ## Google Sites
 - If you need to use equiptment or a certain room, you need to check sign out a time for it using the google pages link below.
 To do this please add the room/piece of equipment calendar to your umich google calendar: go to the MB2 link below --> select "equipment" or "rooms" --> select what room or piece of equipment you are checking out --> download the calendar by hitting the blue + button on the bottom of the calendar --> open up google calendar in a new tab and select the new calendar.
 Once you add the calendar, you will not need to repeat these steps as the calendar will already be saved to your google calendar